nouran-19/Integrating-CNAs-and-GEs-Bioinformatics-Research-Project/README.md

 #### 2. Regression Analysis
 For each cancer type:
-- Perform **multivariable regression** with the GE of one gene as the dependent variable and CNAs as independent variables.
+- Perform multivariable regression with the GE of one gene as the dependent variable and CNAs as the independent variables.
 - Focus on the **five most differentially expressed genes** identified in the first task.
 - Conduct the analysis on the intersection of cases between GE and CNA datasets.
 - Report significant copy number predictors for each gene.